 - What strategy will you leverage to manage a mix of customer accounts?

 - Our competitors have just released a new feature, which our brand doesn’t have yet, and our customers are asking for the new feature.
 What will you do?

 Jay Nathan notes that, “No matter what roles I’m hiring for on my teams I look for three qualities: you have to be humble, hungry, and smart.
 These characteristics translate into someone who is authentic, growth-minded, and good with people.”

-When hiring a customer success manager, it’s essential to distinguish between a person’s mindset and their skill sets.
-Mindsets are natural beliefs, attitudes, and perspectives, which one carries with them independent of the environment.
+When filling the customer success manager position, it’s essential to distinguish between a person’s mindset and their skill sets.
+Mindsets are natural beliefs, attitudes, and perspectives that one carries with them independent of the environment.

 And skill sets are a combination of soft or hard skills, which a person has developed over time.
 For example, one mindset you should emphasize when hiring a customer success manager is relentless ambition.
 Relentless ambition is a growth mindset.

 A candidate with relentless ambition and a growth mindset always strives for excellence despite obstacles; is resilient, and frequently seeks feedback.
 Thus, a good customer success manager must reckon that there’s something to learn from pushing through difficult situations because there’s always growth and results on the other side of the obstacle.